jeffgbutler/TanzuWorkshops/java/00_SpringBoot.md

     }
     ```

+    The `@RestController` annotation helps Spring Boot find the controller.
+It also sets up a lot of basic plumbing like
+    JSON marshalling, error handling, etc.

+    The `@GetMapping` annotation defines the URL for thisendpoint - and this one will only respond to an HTTP GET request.

 1. Start the application
 1. Test Swagger [http://localhost:8080](http://localhost:8080) - your new endpoint should be in Swagger
 1. You can also test the endpoint by navigating directly to it: [http://localhost:8080/hello](http://localhost:8080/hello)

-## Create and Test a Simple Calculator
+## Create and Test a Simple Calculator Endpoint

 In this exercise we will create a simple calculator REST endpoint.
 This exercise will show how Spring dependency injection (DI) works.